Your Baby at 4 Months Old- Milestones and BIG changes!

 The physical changes in the first year are spectacular, to say the least.
 The fourth month sees some exciting changes.
 Enjoy this time with your baby; you will never see changes like the first year.

 You are likely going to notice your baby rolling from tummy to back or back to tummy.
 Some babies even start to roll all the way around.
-When this happens, prepare to chase him or her around the house.
-Babies will try to roll into the most inconvenient places.
+This is a big milestone!
+If your baby has not rolled just yet, do not worry!
+Continue to set up fun tummy time activities for baby to help develop the muscles needed to roll.

 Hand-Eye Coordination Increases